 To track a bill of lading means hours of manual coordination with various stakeholders, which can soon turn into a frustrating experience.
 Luckily, with technological advancements, automation of real-time data about your container’s whereabouts is now possible.
 Find out how Container xChange can help you track your BL in 4 easy ways using digital innovations.

-Are you sick of trying to track bills of lading using a tracking service or carrier website?
-Do you find these platforms unreliable and inefficient?
-Not to mention time-consuming and labor-intensive to work with?
+Are you tired of trying to track bill of lading using a tracking service or carrier website?
+These platforms are often unreliable, inefficient and time-consuming.

-We get that container tracking is important, and that you need to know where your containers are, ideally at all times.
+Tracking your shipment via the BL goes hand in hand with keeping tabs on your box.
+After all, container tracking is important for you to know where your containers are, ideally at all times.
 If there’s a problem or a delay, you need to be able to communicate this to your customers, as quickly as possible.

-At xChange, we’ve created a service that allows you to track your shipments automatically, without the constant manual input.
-All you have to do is monitor your tracking dashboards, and keep an eye out for issues.
-All tracking data is stored in the system, and is easily accessible, anywhere, any time.
+At Container xChange, we’ve created a service that allows you to track your shipments automatically, without the constant manual input.
+All you have to do is monitor your tracking dashboards and keep an eye out for issues.
+All tracking data is stored in the system, and is easily accessible, anywhere and at any time.

 Say goodbye to tedious hours spent inputting bill of lading numbers and manually organizing information.
 Now you can access the information you need easily with just a few clicks.
 We let you focus on what’s important; your customers, and we do the rest.